Underground Production of Electromagnetic Dark States by MeV-scale Electron Beams and Detection with CCDs: Introduction

 A major challenge in the direct detection of light dark matter arises from its low kinetic energy in the Galactic halo compared to WIMPs.
 For instance, in our local region of the halo, a DM particle with mass $1\:\mathrm{MeV}$ possesses only a few~eV of kinetic energy, given a typical velocity of about $230\:\mathrm{km/s}$~\cite{deSalas:2020hbh}.
 This limitation can be addressed either by lowering experimental energy thresholds or by producing DM particles with higher velocities.
 For DM gravitationally bound to the Galaxy, only the first approach is feasible, requiring detectors with extreme sensitivity to small energy deposits.
 Alternatively, one can produce DM particles with large kinetic energies, rendering even sub-MeV masses detectable through their relativistic interactions.
 Accelerator-based experiments are particularly well suited to this task, and several have been conducted~\cite{Prinz:1998ua,CMS:2012xi,Marocco:2020dqu} or proposed~\cite{Kahn:2014sra,BDX:2016akw,LDMX:2018cma,Arguelles:2019xgp,Kim:2021eix,milliQan:2021lne,Essig:2024dpa}.

 Dark matter particles can be produced using an accelerator or collider.
 In this work, we focus on a linear electron accelerator in which the beam is directed onto a dump.
 The incident electrons interact with nuclei in the dump, producing DM particles according to the underlying model.
 A detector positioned downstream along the beam line can then search for the resulting, ideally relativistic, DM flux.
 To ensure sensitivity to dark states, backgrounds from standard particles must be strongly suppressed.
 This is achieved by placing appropriate shielding in the beam line so that primarily weakly interacting particles, such as DM, reach the detector, while other radiation is minimized.
-The entire accelerator-detector setup should be located in an underground laboratory, as is typical for dark matter searches.
-In the present study, we consider beam energies of order $100\,\mathrm{MeV}$---comparatively low for a fixed target experiment~\cite{Prinz:1998ua,LDMX:2018cma}---which makes such a setup feasible within existing underground facilities.
+The entire accelerator-detector set-up should be located in an underground laboratory, as is typical for dark matter searches.
+In the present study, we consider beam energies of order $100\,\mathrm{MeV}$, comparatively low for a fixed-target experiment~\cite{Prinz:1998ua,LDMX:2018cma}, which makes such a set-up potentially compatible with existing underground detection facilities, provided they can accommodate a compact electron accelerator.
+This work is intended as a conceptual, theory-driven exploration of such a configuration, with the aim of informing experimental studies of sub-GeV electron beam-dump experiments employing CCD detector technology.